Para Cross-country Skiing

 Depending on the disability, skiers may use a sit-ski, which consists of a chair equipped with a pair of skis.
 Athletes with visual disabilities participate in the event with a seeing guide.
 Standing skiers use conventional cross-country skis, made of fibreglass composite materials.
 Both use poles to propel themselves if they are able to.

-Curiosities about Italian Championships
+Curiosities about Italian Champions

 The first Italian victory in Para cross-country skiing came in Innsbruck 1988 thanks to Paolo Lorenzini.
 He won the long distance race (30 km) and placed third in the medium distance race (15 km) and the 4x10 km relay.